| | | | |

 Gently stir in the caramelized pineapple to the pork adobo.
 Remove & discard bay leaves.

-Serve pineapple pork adobo over steamed rice and topped with sliced green onions.
+Serve pineapple pork adobo over steamed rice, and top with sliced green onions.
 Enjoy!

 Pineapple Pork Adobo